Penn, West Midlands: History

-There was settlement and possibly a church in Anglo-Saxon times: Domesday Book records Lower Penn as having belonged to Countess Godiva of Mercia and Upper Penn to her son, Earl Algar.
+There was a settlement and possibly a church in Anglo-Saxon times: Domesday Book records Lower Penn as having belonged to Countess Godiva of Mercia and Upper Penn to her son, Earl Algar.
 In 1912, the base of an Anglo-Saxon preaching cross was discovered close to St Bartholomew's church.
 In fact, the name Penn suggests (but does not prove) that there was a pre-Anglo-Saxon settlement, with possible survival of Celtic language and culture locally into the Anglo-Saxon period.

 The Norman conquest of England brought a major shift in land ownership.
 The Penn area, along with a wide tract of Mercia, was assigned by William the Conqueror to Ansculf de Picquigny, who built a motte and bailey fortress at Dudley.
 By 1087, the time of Domesday Book, the Penn area belonged to Ansculf's son, William Fitz-Ansculf.
 He had installed in Upper Penn a tenant called Robert, who also held lands from him in Bushbury, Ettingshall, Moseley and Oxley.
 The settlement had eight villagers and two smallholders.
 In Lower Penn, which had only 6 villagers with one freeman, he had another tenant, called Gilbert.
 Clearly both places were still mere hamlets.